-DJ Steppa Sp At the grand age of 23, Leeds-based DJ Steppa has established himself as one of the best up-and-coming DJs and producers in the contemporary and fast progressing drum and bass scene.
-Playing regularly progressing orum and bass scene.
+DJ Stepps Sp At the grand age of 23, Leeds-based DJ Steppa has established himself as one of the best up-and-com-ing DJs and producers in the contemporary and fast progressing drum and bass scene.
+Playing regularly progressing drum and bass scene.
 Playing regularly at clubs throughout the country, as well as abroad and working constantly and consistently producing tracks for a scene inwhich it is clear and apparent he is incredibly passionate.
 The man obviously lives for drum and bass.
-On the decks he plays the freshest jump-up tracks around that will smash up dance Born and raised in London, Steppa moved to Leeds in 1997.
-It wasn't long before his enthusiasm for the music was spotted and he begen working for 1 Double's Flex Recordings.
+On the decks he plays the freshest jump-up tracks around that will smash up dance floor any the fee floors anywhere.
+Born and raised in London, Steppa moved to Leeds in 1997.
+It wasn't long before his entitusiasm for the music was spotted and he began working for L Double's Hex Recordings.
 It was whilst working here that Steppa began playing for the biggest drum and bass night in the north, Event Horizon.
-His skills as a DJ were soon recognised and the bookings came flooding in.
-He has played for nights of as high callbre as Movement and One Nation, as well as taking to the defect; in countries such as the ISSA France. to the decks in countries such as the USA, France, Germany and Estonia.
-In 2003, Steppa became the drum and bass manager in 2003, Steppe docume the orunn and bass manager for Tribe Records in Leeds; regarded by most as the best record store in Leeds.
-It was through this posi-tion that he focussed on pushing the scene further in Leeds and introducing the music to more and more people; something that he feels very passionately Production has always been a keen interest of Steppals and this has lead to a studio being set up in Leeds city centre recently.
+His skills as a DI were soon recognised and the bookings came flooding in.
+He has played for hights of as high call-the as Movement and One Nation, as well as taking to the deficit in cruntrice such as the USA.
+Prance to the decks in countries such as the USA, France, Germany and Estonia.
+In 2003, Steppa became the drum and bass manager In 2005, Steppe became the dram and bass manager for Tribe Records in Leeds, it was through this posi-tion that he focussed on pushing the scene further in Leeds and introducing the music to more and more people; something that he faels very passionately about Production has always been a keen interest of Steppals and this has lead to a studio being set up in Leeds city centre recently.
 He has already had tracks released and one included on a Ministry of Sound Compilation album, so it is clear that the man knows what he is doing.
-Having developed a unique sound the production continues to jump from strength to strength and there are bug plans in the pipeline including the first offering from his own studio "Can't Resist" which has been signed by DJ Hazard for Radius Recordings.
-Steppa is currently resident at two of the biggest club nights in the North, Sub Dub and Metropolis, as well as taking numerous bookings from all over the country.
-He also recently launched Transmission a new drum and bass night in Leeds with DI and Sub Dub promoter Simon Scott, to push the Leeds drum and bass scene to new limits With no signs of his hard work letting up, Steppa is definitely one to watch.
-He is going to be around for a very long time yet and if you get the chance to catch one of his sets, do it or youll be missing out hig For more information check his new website www.djsteppa.co.uk, which is e-mail coming soon, info@djsteppa.co.uk 10
+Having developed a unique sound the production continues to jump from strength to strength and there are big plans in the pipeline including the first offering from his own studio "Can't Resist" which has been signed by DJ Hazard for Radius Recordings.
+Steppa is currently resident at two of the biggest club nights in the North, Sub Dub and Metropolic, as well as taking numerous bookings from all over the country.
+He also recently launched Transmission a new drum and bass night in Leeds with DI and Sub Dub promoter Simon Scott, to push the Leeds drum and here rate are million. and bass scene to new limits With no signs of his hard work letting up, Steppa is definitely one to watch.
+He is going to be around for a very long time yet and if you get the chance to catch one of his sets, do it or youll be missing out big time.
+For more information check his new website www.djsteppa.co.uk, which is e-mail coming soon, info@djsteppa.co.uk OF